-When required, maintenance activities will occur during standard working hours (except for emergencies) and are expected to include:
+When required, maintenance activities will occur during standard working hours (except for panel cleaning;

-- panel cleaning; - repairs or replacement of infrastructure, as required; and - land management including mowing to control vegetation as required.
+repairs or replacement of infrastructure, as required; and

+land management including mowing to control vegetation as required.

 Typical noise sources associated with maintenance activities would include light vehicle movements on site and maintenance of equipment.